BrooklynGamery/gdocexpo/games/content.markdown

 -->
 ----

-More information is coming soon.
-Subscribe to hear when we add new games, speakers, and more!
-We send emails less than once per week.
+Stay in the loop.
+Subscribe to hear updates about our annual event!
+We usually send emails less than once per week.
+Emails are infrequent.

 {% include mailchimp-form.html %}